App Maker CLI

 plugin run <platform>

-This command permanently applies the changes in the output of the preview command to the project.
-This sets up the plugin within the project, and the project is ready for build.
+Permanently applies the changes from the output of the preview command to the project.
+It effectively sets up the plugin within the project, making it ready for the build process.

 Example